finos/FDC3/docs/api/ref/DesktopAgent.md

 Publishes context to other apps on the desktop.
 Calling `broadcast` at the `DesktopAgent` scope will push the context to whatever `Channel` the app is joined to.
 If the app is not currently joined to a channel, calling `fdc3.broadcast` will have no effect.
 Apps can still directly broadcast and listen to context on any channel via the methods on the `Channel` class.

+DesktopAgent implementations should ensure that context messages broadcast to a channel by an application joined to it should not be delivered back to that same application.

 #### Example
 ```js
 const instrument = {